tc39/proposal-ecmascript-sharedmem/issues/TimingAttack.md

 also not clear how the need to opt in would be communicated to the page.

-(Also, as discussed above, affinity is not necessarily controllable.)
+(Also, as discussed above, thread affinity is not necessarily controllable, and in practice the default might need to be that the shared-memory feature is not available, or that it is available in some attenuated form.)

 ## How bad is it?